NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/multi_node.rst

 Where `torchrun` will launch the training program `distributed_data_parallel.py` on each node and use all the 4 GPUs on each node.

+.. admonition:: Explanation

+    1. `${1}` represents the total number of nodes.
+    2. `${2}` specifies the total number of processes per node.
+    3. `${3}` contains the address of the master node.

+    These values are passed to the shell script when it is invoked.

 .. important::